mitch1625/django_school/README.md

 ## Tasks

+- Add the field `id` to your Student Django Serializer
 - Create a HomePage.jsx that will give users a welcome message to your school portal
 - Create a SubjectsPage.jsx that will give users all information matching the Django API response from `http://127.0.0.1:8000/api/v1/subjects/` with a link to each individual subject.
 - Create an ASubjectPage.jsx that will give users all information matching the Django API response from `http://127.0.0.1:8000/api/v1/subjects/<str:subject>/`.